RxssA/DigitalRainCpp/index.md

 - Manages console window setup and cleanup
 - Supports both Unicode and ASCII characters

-# See Reference section for what resources I used to gain a better understanding of the DoubleBufferedConsole and windows api.
+# See References section for the resources used to gain a better understanding of the DoubleBufferedConsole and Windows api.
 ```cpp
 template<typename char_t = wchar_t>
 class DoubleBufferedConsole {